 Electric presses work much more quickly but are also more expensive.

-Just drop the whole tomato into the press, skin and all.
+- Just drop the whole tomato into the press, skin and all (tomatoes that are too big to fit in the chute should be cut in half.)

 You simply drop the whole tomato into the press and crank the handle.
 You can fill the entire hopper up and just keep shoving them down the chute one by one.